sap-tutorials/Tutorials/tutorials/cloudsdk-extensibility-type-safe-expand/cloudsdk-extensibility-type-safe-expand.md

 ## Details
 ### You will learn
-  - How to use custom field extensions from S/4HANA within the virtual data model for OData
+  - How to use custom field extensions from S/4HANA in the virtual data model for OData
   - How to join connected entities from the virtual data model in eager fashion
   - How to leverage dependency injection to decouple your client code better from the SDK-provided classes
 ---

 [ACCORDION-BEGIN [Step 1: ](Get ready)]

 To successfully go through this tutorial, you will use the following `GetBusinessPartnerCommand` for all three features to the business partner API.
 The call itself requests the first and last name from all business partners who are customers.

-This file needs to be put under your `<projectroot>/application/src/main/java/com/sap/cloud/sdk/tutorial` directory:
+This file needs to be put under your `<projectroot>/application/src/main/java/com/sap/cloud/sdk/tutorial` directory.

 ```Java
 package com.sap.cloud.sdk.tutorial;